Wuizlz/schoolem-intro/README.md

     git push

-6) Merge the PR
+7) Merge the PR
     → On GitHub, click “Squash and merge” (recommended).
     → Produces a single clean commit on main with a helpful message.
     → Alternatives: “Merge commit” (keeps all commits) or “Rebase & merge” (linear, preserves commits).

-7) Go back to main locally and update it git switch main git pull --ff-only origin main
+8) Go back to main locally and update it git switch main git pull --ff-only origin main

-8) Clean up the merged branch (remote + local) git push origin --delete krish/<short-topic>
+9) Clean up the merged branch (remote + local) git push origin --delete <short-topic>
     → delete the branch on GitHub.

     git branch -d krish/<short-topic>